jkolb/FranticApparatus/README.md

 ## What about NSOperation

 You may be thinking that FranticApparatus and NSOperation are similar so why would you choose one over the other?
-Here are a list of things that differentiates FranticApparatus tasks from NSOperations:
+Here is a list of things that differentiates FranticApparatus tasks from NSOperations:

 * All tasks are based off of the FATask protocol, this makes creating a task out of anything much easier than what can be done using NSOperation alone.
 This includes fake or stub tasks that can be used during testing.